salsa-rs/salsa/book/src/tutorial/ir.md

 ```

 Like with an input, the fields of a tracked struct are also stored in the database.
-Unlike an input, those fields are immutable (they cannot be "set"), and Salsa compares them across revisions to know when they have changed.
+Unlike an input, those fields have no setters.
+Fields marked `#[tracked]` can be updated when Salsa recreates the struct in a later revision, and Salsa tracks reads of each of those fields independently.
 In this case, if parsing the input produced the same `Program` result
 (e.g., because the only change to the input was some trailing whitespace, perhaps),
 then subsequent parts of the computation won't need to re-execute.
 (We'll revisit the role of tracked structs in reuse more in future parts of the IR.)

-Apart from the fields being immutable, the API for working with a tracked struct is quite similar to an input:
+Apart from having no setters, the API for working with a tracked struct is quite similar to an input:

 - You can create a new value by using `new`: e.g., `Program::new(&db, some_statements)`
 - You use a getter to read the value of a field, just like with an input (e.g., `my_func.statements(db)` to read the `statements` field).